glRajkumar/trello_clone/client/README.md

 Every files are arranged by their use.
 All task related js files are separated in Boards folder.

+### Dropped folder
+Dropped folder is just for my knowledge.
+It doesn't have any meaning for the project, so delete it.

 ### User guide to use the website
 1) User need to register first.